Tharun770/CS-KEYLOGGER/README.md

 # CS-KEYLOGGER
 A keylogger project involves creating software or hardware that can record keystrokes on a computer or device.
-The project typically aims to demonstrate how keylogging works, including data capture, storage, and retrieval.
+The project typically aims to demonstrate how keylogging works, including data capture, storage, and retrieval..
+Keylogger projects can vary in complexity from simple scripts that log keystrokes to advanced applications with features like email logging, screenshot capturing, and stealth operation.